-Asteroid Mining Club

-The Director of Conferences shall report to the Vice-President (Student Affairs).
+The Director of Clubs and Conferences shall report to the Vice-President (Student Affairs).

-The Director of Conferences shall be responsible for those duties listed under Section β.C.4 in the Policy Manual.
+The Director of Clubs and Conferences shall be responsible for those duties listed under Section β.C.4 in the Policy Manual.

 Director of First Year